 Many people already know, What yoga is?
 However, many people do not know.
 In this article, we will find out what yoga is.
 After a few minutes of reading, you will have a good idea of yoga and why people rave about it.

-The word yoga comes from Sanskrit, considered the world’s oldest language.
+The word yoga comes from Sanskrit, a language that is considered the world’s oldest language.
 The Sanskrit word Yuj means “To Yoke.”
 Therefore, yoga means joining, connecting, and becoming one with the universe.
-Yoga is aligning one’s body, mind and spirit to the universal energy.
+Regular yoga practice aligns one’s body, mind, and spirit with universal energy.
 It is a technique to know oneself inside out.

-A yoga practitioner trains his body on the rhythm of his breath to gain peace, power and longevity.
-Slowly he moves towards more profound sadhana/practices, which help him know himself and the creation.
+A yoga practitioner trains his body on the rhythm of his breath to gain peace, power, and longevity.
+Slowly he moves towards more profound sadhana/practices, which further help him know himself and the creation.

 THE SANSKRIT WORD “YUJ” MEANS “TO YOKE.”